© 2019 Baptist Health. All Rights Reserved.

 Expanding to 1,000 times its normal size during pregnancy, a woman's uterus is designed to withstand dramatic changes.

 But not all changes are as positive as those brought on by pregnancy.
-There are many uterine conditions that can cause pain and complications and need to be treated by a doctor, according to the Agency for Healthcare Research and Quality.
+There are many uterine conditions that can cause pain and complications and need to be treated by a doctor.

 Problems that can occur include:

 Fibroids.
 A fibroid is a growth in the wall of the uterus.
 It can also be attached to the outside of the uterus by a stalk.
 Fibroids are noncancerous tumors that are actually made of smooth muscles.
 They can be as small as an apple seed to as large as a grapefruit.
 Fibroids are common, affecting up to 80% of women by the time they reach age 50, according to the Office on Women's Health (OWH).

 These growths can occur without symptoms, but they sometimes cause pain, bleeding or difficulty urinating.
 Fibroids can make it difficult for a woman to become pregnant or can cause difficulties during pregnancy and delivery.

 Treatment options depend on the size and location of the fibroid and whether the woman is pregnant or hopes to become pregnant.
 Treatments that do not require surgery include hormone therapy and pain medications.
 Larger fibroids that cause symptoms or grow quickly may require surgery to remove the tumor or the uterus.

 Endometriosis.
 Endometrial tissue lines the uterus and is shed during menstruation.
 When a woman has endometriosis, the tissue grows outside the uterus.
 This tissue can cause abnormal bleeding and severe pain, or there may be no symptoms at all.

 Endometriosis affects about half of women with infertility, according to OWH.